ylsideas/tailwind-ui-alpinejs-storybook/README.md

 # Tailwind UI/CSS and AlpineJS Storybook template

-*No tailwind UI Code is provided in this template, such code is copyrighted, instead you can buy a license from TailwindUI, the storybook is simply setup should you want to copy the example into your stories.*
+*No tailwind UI Code has been provided in this template, such code is copyrighted, instead you can buy a license from TailwindUI, the storybook is simply setup should you want to copy the example into your stories.*